kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 ## Resource-based constrained delegation
 - **Resource Trust:** The resource server maintains a list of trusted services or computers that are allowed to delegate on behalf of users.
-- It's possible to gain code execution with elevated privileges on a remote computer if you have WRITE privilege on that computer's AD object.
-- must be Windows 2012 Domain Controller or later
-- write `msDS-AllowedToActOnBehalfOfOtherIdentitity` attribute

 ### Example steps
 - We have code execution on the box `WS02` in the context of `offense\Service1` user;